-Germany’s Scholz sees no quick nuclear deal with Iran
+Germany’s Scholz sees no imminent nuclear deal with Iran

 BERLIN (AP) — German Chancellor Olaf Scholz made clear Monday that he doesn’t expect an agreement with Iran in the immediate future to restore Tehran’s tattered nuclear deal with world powers, though he said there’s no reason for Iran not to sign up and European countries would remain “patient.”

 Scholz spoke after meeting in Berlin with Israeli Prime Minister Yair Lapid, who insisted that restoring the 2015 agreement would be a mistake.
-Germany, along with France, Britain, Russia and China, is still a party to the deal.
+Germany, along with France, Britain, Russia and China, is still a party to the deal and involved in talks on its revival that have dragged on for over a year.

 The European countries “have made proposals, and there is no reason now for Iran not to agree to these proposals, but we have to take note of the fact that this isn’t the case, so it certainly won’t happen soon, although it looked for a while like it would,” Scholz said.
 “We remain patient, but we also remain clear: Iran must be prevented from being able to deploy nuclear weapons.”